openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/08/02

+* Maintenance (rack reconfiguration to improve cooling) is scheduled to continue 8/4 with nodes math-alderaan-c[01-12], which will be down.
+Connectivity of other nodes may be affected for short periods.

+* 8pm: Planned hardware maintenance completed.
+All alderaan nodes work normally.
+Please let me know if you see any issues.

-* Planned maintenance in progress.
+* 9am: Planned maintenance in progress.
 Alderaan not available.

 ### 2022/07/31